CNA-Tech/PKS-Ninja/LabGuides/IntroToHelm-HE4490/readme.md

 <img src="images/helm_mysql2.png">
 </details>

-5.3 - Notice the output and instructions on how to connect to the database you just deployed.
-When a chart is deployed, it is called a `release`.
+5.3 - When a chart is deployed, it is called a `release`.
 You can see the running Helm charts by deployed and running with `helm ls`.

 <details><summary>Screenshot 5.3.1 </summary>
 <img src="images/helm_ls.png">